WICG/manifest-incubations/scope_extensions-explainer.md

   how the manifest `scope` field works.

 - Allow web apps to capture user navigations to sites they are affiliated with.
-  E.g. "News Aggregator App" capturing links navigations to examplenewssite.com.
+  E.g. "Productivity Suite" app capturing links navigations to presentations.productivity.com.

 ## Non-goals